 1. The Sims 4

-The Sims 4 is a life simulation games in which you create simulations of real people and help them navigate through life.
+The Sims 4 is a life simulation game in which you create simulations of real people and help them navigate through life.
 At the beginning of the game, you will be required to input lifetime goals that you will be helping your sims achieve.
 The success of your Sims will be determined by the decisions you make throughout the game.

 One thing you will love about the game is the ability to create your sims exactly as you imagine them.
 The game even allows you to push and pull various parts of your Sim so that you get the right body size.